 I chose Ecuador as my destination primarily because I’d signed up to attend a financial independence seminar in the third and final week.
 Trips to the Amazon and Andes in the first and second weeks were researched, but left to which way the wind was blowing.
 Or so I planned.

 An innocent afternoon run to the top of one of Quito’s landmarks, El Panacillo, turned bad when I was attacked by a group of up to 10 local dogs.
 One of them nipped in from the side, and got in a bite on my left calf.
 Fortunately I managed to scare them off by running at them, and ran back down to my hostel to clean the wound.
-A local clinic didn’t have any rabies vaccine, so I went to one in the city and started the first of a four rabies vaccine course the next morning (getting Verorab vaccine injections in my upper arm muscle on 0 days, 7 days, 14 days, and 28 days).
+A local clinic in the old city didn’t have any rabies vaccine, so I went to one in the new city and started the first of a four rabies vaccine course the next morning (getting Verorab vaccine injections in my upper arm muscle on 0 days, 7 days, 14 days, and 28 days).

-To clarify, Ecuador is ostensibly not on the World Health Organisation‘s (WHO) list of controlled rabies areas, which means the incidence is very low.
-The clinic staff called two local medical professionals involved in innoculations in that area, and they confirmed there was no rabies recorded in the city, and that there was an extensive dog rabies vaccination campaign in place.
+To clarify, Ecuador is currently on the World Health Organisation‘s (WHO) list of controlled rabies areas, which means the incidence is very low.
+The clinic staff called two local medical professionals involved in innoculations in that area, and they confirmed there was no canine rabies recorded in the city.
+That was because there was an extensive dog rabies vaccination campaign in place.
 A big thanks to Dr Grant Lindsay in Tongaat, KwaZulu-Natal (unfortunately the province is South Africa’s rabies hotspot) for his invaluable advice and reassurance that I was getting the right treatment.

-After a few days in Quito pondering my mortality, I packed the Thule Capstone 50 and endure a seven-hour bus trip with martial arts movies screened at full volume, to an unremarkable frontier town called Lago Agrio, one of the gateways to the Ecuadorian Amazon.
+After a few days in Quito pondering my mortality, I packed the Thule Capstone 50 and endured a seven-hour bus trip with martial arts movies screened at full volume, to an unremarkable frontier town called Lago Agrio, one of the gateways to the Ecuadorian Amazon.
 It passed through some of the most beautiful cloud forest scenery I’ve ever laid eyes on, but the 60cm steel pipe carrying oil from the Amazon, and visible along much of the road, also showed the other side of the challenges of living in paradise but having bills to pay.

 The next morning, in my stale-aired and humid low-budget hotel room in Lago Agrio, I re-packed the Capstone 50, and fastened its straps.
 It was going to be a two-hour road trip to my destination in the Amazon, and then another two hours by open boat, and I didn’t want anything falling out or shifting around.